 The second area is the Arvada Ridge development.
 Phase 1 of this area is the Arvada Ridge Market place which is a retail center anchored by a Super Target that opened in 2006.
-Phase 2 is a 380 unit market-rate, multi-family apartment complex located across the street from the Arvada Ridge commuter rail station of the G Line.
-Phase 3 of Arvada Ridge is a 298 unit market-rate multi-family apartment complex within walking distance of the Arvada Ridge commuter rail station and Red Rocks Community College.
-This apartment complex opened first quarter 2019 and has leased approximately 30 units.
-A public park is also planned as part of the development.
+Phase 2 is Arvada Station, a 380 unit market-rate, multi-family apartment complex located across the street from the Arvada Ridge commuter rail station of the G Line.
+Phase 3 of Arvada Ridge is Gateway apartments, a 298 unit market-rate multi-family apartment complex within walking distance of the Arvada Ridge commuter rail station and Red Rocks Community College.
+This apartment complex is now complete and over 50% leased.
+A public art park is part of the development.
+In addition, a public park is planned for the area.
 This park will help residents become active participants in their health providing opportunities for fitness and recreation.
 It will also act as an outdoor classroom and research laboratory for students at Red Rocks Community College.
 This park is not fully funded at this time.